joeheyming/redef/README.md

          # hey, my_global_object is back to being unpredictable
          self.assertEqual(my_global_object.unpredictable, 'unpredictable')
 ```

+If you don't want to rely on automatic scope you can explicitally call close
+ on your redefed function.
+Calling del on the redefed function is the sam
+ as calling close

 There are other useful functions provided on the redef object itself:

 * Class Redef: